LinkedInLearning/level-up-rust-3041143/README.md

-# Level Up Rust: Challenge 1
+# Level Up Rust: Challenge 6

-Your challenge is to implement a function, `median()`, that takes a vector of floating point numbers (`Vec<f32>`) and returns the median as a floating point number.
+Your challenge is to implement code that calculates the value of a hand of cards for the game of blackjack.

-Your return value should be wrapped in an `Option` type to account for cases where the input list is empty.
-When that occurs, there is no meaningful median.
+Cards have the following values:

+- Cards **2** to **9** have a value equal to their number
+- Face cards (the **King**, **Queen** and **Jack** have a value of 10
+- The **Ace** has a value of 11, unless the total value of the hand exceeds 21.
+If that happens, the card's value is 1.
+- Suits are not significant
+- There are no other cards, such as Jokers, to consider

 ## Testing your code